 Newscast Scripts Sent to Multiple Printers

 Newscast scripts can be sent easily to multiple printers at once.
 The scripts are collated and can be printed on less costly network printers.
-INTELLIscribe's broadcast printing feature allows a job to be printed once, then a copy of the job is sent to any number of predetermined network printers.
+INTELLIscribe's broadcast printing feature allows a job to be printed once, and then a copy of the job is sent to any number of predetermined network printers.
 When it's time to print last-minute scripts, INTELLIscribe makes the job quick and easy.

 - In one newsroom environment, INTELLIscribe replaced a number of serial print servers and serial data broadcast boxes; these had been used to distribute print jobs to multiple printers, the function that INTELLIscribe now handles.